cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry is `0.2.2`.
+The current version of ZendSentry is `0.3.0`.
 We consider it a good beta, we've been using it in production for a couple months.

 #Important Changes
+- 0.3.0: dedicated CLI ExceptionStrategy (credits to Mateusz Mirosławski)
 - 0.2.2: adjusted ExceptionStrategy for use with cli (credits to Mateusz Mirosławski)
 - 0.2.1: bug fix release (partial credits to Paweł Skotnicki)
 - 0.2.0: added master switch to turn everything on/off, log context can be passed as object or string (new)